-The wake of the November 2015 attacks in Paris by ISIS militants that left more than 120 people dead brought renewed fears to Americans about the possibility for ISIS' visiting violence and death upon American citizens on U.S. soil.
+The wake of the November 2015 and July 2016 terrorist attacks in France brought renewed fears to Americans about the possibility for ISIS' visiting violence and death upon American citizens on U.S. soil.
 Those fears prompted the social media circulation of a "kill list" of U.S. cities and towns in which ISIS had reportedly announced they were targeting Americans for assassination:

 Texas: Abilene, New Braunfels, San Antonio, Wyle, Fort Hood, Bedford, Kileen